khuynhtroc/tkdc.vn/_posts/cats/2020-10-19-how-to-get-your-kitten-active-and-sleepy.md

 ---
 layout: post
-title: "How to get your kitten active and sleepy"
+title: "How to get your kitten active and sleepy?"
 summary: Taking care of a newborn kitten is hard work.
 Kittens need attention and care throughout the day.
 When you have just adopted a few newborn cats, you will face difficult tasks.
 If the mother cat is still around, the mother cat can cover all the needs of the kittens.
 author: phamhuong
 categories: [ Cats ]